Wij gebruiken cookies

 WEP = ungrafted in pot

-W = a half-standard tree which has a branch-free trunk of +- 1.25m + the crown (with bare root)
+W = a half-standard tree which has a branch-free trunk of +- 1.25m + the crown (with bare root or root ball, depending on the variety)

 WCO = a half-standard tree which has a branch-free trunk of +- 1.25m + the crown (in pot)

-X = a standard tree which has a branch-free trunk of +-2.00m + the crown (with bare root)
+X = a standard tree which has a branch-free trunk of +-2.00m + the crown (with bare root or root ball, depending on the variety)

 XCO = a standard tree which has a branch-free trunk of +-2.00m + the crown (in pot)